 Fellows are encouraged to participate in research.
 Staff are engaged in any of several projects at any one time.
 Presentations at national meetings such as SSR are supported.

-Fellows are allocated a half day per week for academic/research time.
+Fellows are allocated, on average, a day every other week for academic/research time.

 Salary is commensurate with the other Boston programs.
 Four weeks of vacation are scheduled ad lib.
 Health insurance, malpractice coverage, and parking are provided.

 Radiologist coverage on evenings and weekends is accomplished via pager call with remote PACS access.
 Fellow call responsibilities match that of staff.
-Six weeks of weeknight call are obligatory over the course of the year.
+Four call weekends and one holiday call are obligatory over the course of the year.
 Weekend moonlighting opportunities are available and encouraged.

 We run a transparent interview process.
 All interviews are completed before we extend an offer.
 Interviews are scheduled for a morning or afternoon.
 Expect to interview with most of the staff.
 You will also meet with the current fellow.
 We endeavor to have a visiting prospective fellow truly “get a feel” for the department.
 We are looking for someone who is enthusiastic about our atmosphere and feels it is a “good fit” for them.